ClaimsCore Combined Synopsis/Solicitation

 Contract Details

-This is a Firm Fixed-Price (FFP) contract with a base period from May 2026 to November 2026, followed by seven option periods extending through November 2033.
-The procurement estimates up to four (4) awards.
-Pricing for specific Contract Line Item Numbers (CLINs 0004, 0006, 0008, 0010, 0012, 0014) will be subject to an annual prospective price adjustment ("True-Up"), based on either Beneficiary-Based (Per Member Per Month - PMPM) or Claims Volume-Based (Per Claim) methodologies.
+This is a Firm-Fixed-Price (FFP) contract.
+The period of performance includes a base period from May 2026 to November 2026, with seven option periods extending through November 2033.
+Pricing for specific Contract Line Item Numbers (CLINs) 0004, 0006, 0008, 0010, 0012, and 0014 is based on either Beneficiary-Based (Per Member/Per Month - PMPM) or Claims Volume-Based (Per Claim) methodologies, subject to an annual "True-Up" adjustment.
+Up to four awards were estimated to be made under the solicitation.